amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Field evaluators
 ----------------

-There are four types of field evaluators.
+There are three different types of field evaluators.

 Independent field evaluator
 ...........................

 An independent field evaluator has no dependencies and is specified by a function.
-Typically, tt is evaluated once per simulation.
+Typically, it is evaluated once per simulation.
 The evaluator has the following fields.

 * `"field evaluator type`" [string] The value of this parameter is used by the factory of evaluators.
-The available option are `"independent variable`", `"primary variable`", `"secondary variable`", `"CUSTOM_EVALUATOR`".
+The available option are `"independent variable`", `"primary variable`", and `"secondary variable`".

 * `"function`" [list] defines a piecewise function for calculating the independent variable.
-  In may contain multiple sublists *DOMAIN* with identical structure.
+  In may contain multiple sublists `"DOMAIN`" with identical structure.

-  * `"DOMAIN`" [list] defines region and function for calculating the independent variable.
+  * `"DOMAIN`" [list]

-    * `"region`" [string] specifies domain on the function, a single region.
+    * `"region`" [string] specifies domain of the function, a single region.

-    * `"regions`" [Array(string)] alternative to option *region*, domain on the function consists of many regions.
+    * `"regions`" [Array(string)] is the alternative to option `"region`", domain on the function consists of many regions.

     * `"component`" [string] specifies geometric object associated with the mesh function.
       Available options are `"cell`", `"face`", and `"node`".

     * `"function`" [list] defines an analytic function for calculation.
 Its structure is described in the separate section below.

-* `"VerboseObject`" [list] defines the standard verbosity object

 .. code-block:: xml